vcycyv/react-redux-typescript-saga-webpack-springboot-jpa-pomotodo/README.md

 # Read me

 It is a project with both frond end and spring boot based back end.
 It uses react, redux, redux-saga(for side-effect), typescript, webpack, spring boot and jpa.
-It can serve as a starting point for a typical web application.

 To use,
  1. clone/download the project